 - 5.44.
-Income from the sale of goods must be recognised in the SoFA when: - the income from the sale and the costs of the goods sold can both be measured reliably, - the receipt of the income is probable, and - the 'significant risks and rewards' of ownership are transferred to the buyer.
+Entitlement to the income from the sale of goods arises when the 'significant risks and rewards' of ownership are transferred to the buyer.
+Usually, entitlement to income occurswith the supply of goods to the buyer.
+Income from the sale of goods to which a charity has entitlement must be recognised in the SoFA when: - the income from the sale and the costs of the goods sold can both be measured reliably, - the -and receipt of the income is probable, and - the 'significant risks and rewards' of ownership are transferred to the buyer.
 Usually, the significant risks and rewards of ownership are transferred to the buyer on the supply of goods to the buyer. - 5.45.
-Income from the supply of services is recognised as the contracted service is delivered provided that: - · the stage of the completion, - · the costs incurred in delivering the service, and - · the costs to complete the requirements of the contract can all be measured reliably.
+Income from the supply of services is recognised with the delivery of as the contracted service is delivered provided that: - the stage of the completion, - the costs incurred in delivering the service, and- - the costs to complete the requirements of the contract - can all be measured reliably. - 5.44.5.46.

-- 5.46.
 A charity must select a method to measure the stage of completion of a service contract that provides the most reliable estimate of the right to receive payment for the work performed.
-Possible methods include: - the proportion of costs incurred for work performed to date compared with the total estimated costs to completion.
-Simply incurring costs in relation to a contract does not in itself justify the recognition of income.
-Costs incurred for work performed to date do not include costs relating to future activity, such as for materials or prepayments; or - surveys of the work performed; or - · completion of a proportion of the service contract work.
+Possible methods include: - the proportion of costs incurred for work performed to date compared with the total estimated costs to completion.Simply incurring costs in relation to a contract does not in itself justify the recognition of income.
+Costs incurred for work performed to date do not include costs relating to future activity, such as for materials or prepayments; or - surveys of the work performed; or - completion of a physical proportion of the service contract work.

-It may also be appropriate to recognise income based on the time spent in providing a service as a proportion of the total time to be spent to fulfil the contract when this provides the most reliable estimate.
+It may also be appropriate to recognise income based on the time spent in providing a service as a proportion of the total time to be spent to fulfil the contract when this provides the most reliable estimate of a charity's entitlement.